akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 The flow type is a central concept in the connection notion.
 It allows you to characterize the data flows that will interact with your PIM.
 More precisely it allows to indicate the **direction** of a given flow.

-It will determine the way your connection flows are monitored in the [connection dashboard](connection-dashboard.html) feature.
+It will determine the way your connection flows are monitored in the [data flows dashboard](connection-dashboard.html) feature.

 This flow type has three available options you'll have to choose from.
 The next sections describe each of them.
 It will help make your decision.